dendronhq/dendron-site/vault/dendron.topic.schema.create-from-hierarchy.md

               - pattern: string
 ```

 You can edit this schema to your liking.
+For example, you can add a [[template|dendron.topic.schema#shortened-template-syntax]] to this schema to have notes new notes at that hierarchy level to automatically have a template applied.

 If you want to remake the schema for hierarchy, delete the schema and start from step 1.